vischia/lisbon-ml-school/README.md

 This will create a file `lesson_1.py` that you can pass as a command line argument to the python interpreter.
 You may have to add a few `plt.show()` or `plt.savefig()` to the code here and there, to visualize/save outputs, though.

+## Prerequisites

+In order to minimize wifi usage at the workshop venue, please set up your environment and run the `prerequisites.ipynb` notebook in advance.